ABOUT LAUREN FRASER

 Horse Training Interests

-While her training interests are eclectic – colt starting, bridleless riding, and the Vaquero traditions of bridle horse development – maintaining each horse's confidence during training is her main priority.
+While her training interests are eclectic – colt starting, cooperative care, bridleless riding, and the Vaquero traditions of bridle horse development – maintaining each horse's confidence during training is her main priority.
 Always striving to better herself as a rider and trainer, she regularly attends clinics and lessons with her own horses.